Drew is an authorized Amsoil dealer and a proud owner of a Nissan Titan 4X4 who wants to show others they can do their own car work at home.

 - Position the panel at its original location

-- Replace the four bolts back into their original locations and tighten down with your Allen wrench.
+- Replace the four bolts back into their original locations and tighten them down with your Allen wrench.

 - You are now finished with all the work that needs to be done under your truck.
 Time to stand back up and work on your feet.